Native woodlands are one of Irelands rarest habitats and are essential to habitat restoration, rewilding, ecological management and forestry

 Depending on the nature of your farm, we will also research any grants, subsidies, or additional funding that may benefit the management plan.

 There has been a growing emphasis on the role of big business in reversing climate change and biodiversity loss, but we encourage businesses of all sizes to introduce biodiversity positive actions.
-Good environmental performance is likely to be a key business differentiator in the future, and we work with our clients to develop strategy and best practice to future-proof their business
+Good environmental performance is likely to be a key business differentiator in the future, with increasing responsibility in ESG and biodiversity net gain, and we work with our clients to develop strategy and best practice to future-proof their business

-We specialise in assessments and recommendation reporting, where we look at all aspects of your business and indicate where and how to make improvements.
+We specialise in assessments and recommendation, where we look at all aspects of your business and indicate where and how to make improvements.
 Some examples of where we may offer recommendations:

 • Property / premises - can habitats be integrated into the premises?